 Despite its strong market position, the consumer goods company has weaknesses that limit its potential growth.
 This section of the SWOT analysis presents the internal strategic factors that impose barriers to organizational and business development.
 The following are Unilever’s weaknesses:

-2. Limited business diversification
+- Limited business diversification

-3. Dependence on retailers
+- Dependence on retailers

 One of Unilever’s weaknesses is the imitable nature of its products.
 For example, even though the company heavily invests in its product development processes, other firms can imitate some qualities of Dove and Rexona products.
 Also, despite its broad product mix, Unilever is weak because of limited diversification in businesses outside the consumer goods industry.
 Moreover, the company lacks a direct strong influence on consumers, considering that retailers are the ones who directly affect buyers.
 Thus, based on the internal strategic factors in this section of the SWOT analysis of Unilever, the weaknesses emphasize the importance of diversification, innovation, and enhanced marketing efforts.

-Opportunities (External Strategic Factors)
+Opportunities for Unilever (External Strategic Factors)

 Unilever must take advantage of growth opportunities in consumer goods markets around the world.
 This section of the SWOT analysis determines such opportunities or external strategic factors that can facilitate business development.
 The following are Unilever’s opportunities:

-1. Business diversification
+- Business diversification

-2. Product innovation for health
+- Product innovation for consumer health and wellness

-3. Business enhancement for environmental conservation
+- Business enhancement for environmental conservation

 Unilever has opportunities to diversify by entering businesses outside the consumer goods industry.
 Diversification reduces market-based risks and improves business resilience.
 On the other hand, product innovation can increase Unilever’s product attractiveness by addressing the needs of increasingly health-conscious consumers.
 Similarly, the company has an opportunity to make its business more sustainable and environmentally friendly to attract and retain environmentally conscious consumers.
 These opportunities require strategies for product development and business growth, which are addressed through Unilever’s generic strategy for competitive advantage and intensive strategies for growth.
 The external strategic factors in this section of the SWOT analysis of Unilever point to major opportunities to grow the business despite its weaknesses.

-Threats (External Strategic Factors)
+Threats to Unilever (External Strategic Factors)

 A variety of external factors can limit or reduce Unilever’s business performance.
 The SWOT analysis model considers these external strategic factors as threats to the company.
 The following are the threats to Unilever’s consumer goods business:

-1. Tough competitive rivalry
+- Tough competitive rivalry

-2. Product imitation
+- Product imitation

-3. Increasing popularity of retailers’ house brands
+- Increasing popularity of retailers’ house brands

 Unilever faces tough competition, which is a threat based on the strengths of other firms in the industry.
 In the SWOT analysis model, competitors are a threat that can reduce the company’s market share and corresponding financial performance.
-As presented in the Five Forces analysis of Unilever, the company competes with multinational consumer goods firms, like Procter & Gamble, Colgate-Palmolive, and Johnson & Johnson.
-Considering its food products and BRU coffee, the company also competes with food and beverage businesses, such as PepsiCo, Coca-Cola, and Red Bull, as well as food-service firms that offer home-brew and instant coffee products, like McDonald’s, Dunkin’, and Starbucks.
+As presented in the Five Forces analysis of Unilever, the company competes with multinational consumer goods firms, like Procter & Gamble and Colgate-Palmolive.
+Considering its food products and BRU coffee, Unilever also competes with food and beverage businesses, such as PepsiCo, Coca-Cola, and Red Bull, as well as food-service firms that offer home-brew and instant coffee products, like McDonald’s, Dunkin’, and Starbucks.
 On the other hand, product imitation is a threat to Unilever.
 Imitation of the company’s products can occur in the form of other firms’ consumer goods that have similar characteristics.
 Moreover, retailers impose a threat by selling their own brands.
 These brands are known as house brands, store brands, or generic brands.
 For example, Costco uses Kirkland Signature as a house brand, just as Walmart and Amazon have their own house brands that compete with Unilever’s brands.
 Based on the external strategic factors in this section of the SWOT analysis, strategies must focus on improving the consumer goods company’s competitive advantages.

-Key Points – SWOT Analysis of Unilever
+Recommendations – SWOT Analysis of Unilever

 References